matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/003 Hashing II.md

 **Properties of Hash Functions**
 `M -> h(M)`
-1. The hashing function is one-way, which is why it is also called a *trap*
+1. The hashing function is one-way, which is why it is also called a *trapdoor function*.
+You cannot decrypt a hash.
 2. The hash is a fixed length
 3. The hashing function collision-resistant (> **collision** is when two differnet inputs `m` and `m'` will hash to the same output).
 SHA256 is the most often used, and it is secure, but we can surmise because of the **birthday paradox**, it is almost guaranteed that there are two different files in the world have the same hash.
 	- But this is only really a problem when we start being able to consistently generate those collisions in the same computing environment.

+Antiviruses like to use hashes (signature-based AV) to identify malware.
+Malware writers know that this is used, so they may use padding in their code or malware to force AVs to reidenfi